-On this page you will find an overview of the Perkins Act, recommendations for reauthorization, and the latest news on CTE policy and practice.
+On this page you will find an overview of the law and the latest news on CTE policy and practice.

 - Senate introduces highly anticipated Perkins Act legislation | July 2018